Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

 One of the common questions many beginner DJs face is why they need a dedicated pair of headphones.
 On the surface, these headphones tend to be both expensive and bulky.

-When it comes to DJing your generic earbuds that came with your phone won’t cut it.
-Even those cheap Hi-Fi headphones you likely have laying around will not be well suited to DJing.
+When it comes to DJing, your generic earbuds that came with your phone won’t cut it.
+Even those cheap Hi-Fi headphones you likely have around will not be well suited to DJing.

 DJ headphones are specifically designed to withstand the demands of constant use.
 They are mainly closed-back headphones that offer isolation from exterior noise.
 This includes what you are currently playing.
 This allows a DJ to focus on beatmatching and then craft the perfect transition.